Voting is now open!

 Once we've finalized the talks, we'll update this page with the full schedule.

-To secure your spot for both the Typelevel Summit and NEScala, you need to purchase just one ticket.
-Tickets will go on sale soon.
-We'll announce ticket sales from our Twitter account first.
-Follow @nescalas on Twitter to see all our announcements.
+To secure your spot for both the Typelevel Summit and NEScala, you need to purchase just one $75 ticket.
+Get your tickets at Tito.

-is our top sponsor this year.
-In addition to covering the cost of having all three days at the Science History Institute, representatives from Bridgewater are on this year's organizing committee.
+Bridgewater is our top sponsor this year.
+In addition to covering the cost of having all three days at the Science History Institute and sponsoring the Diversity Lunch, representatives from Bridgewater are on this year's organizing committee.
 Among other things, they have provided valuable guidance as we formally initiate our efforts to expand diversity.

 More sponsors are coming on board.
 As we finalize their sponsorships, we'll be thanking them here, too.